red-collar-official/flutter_kore/packages/umvvm/doc/event_bus.md

 app.eventBus.send(PostLikedEvent(id: id));
 ```

-You also can create separate instance of EventBus to handle specific operation - for example file uploading.
-While we upload file we may want to send progress events in separate event bus.
+You can also create a separate instance of EventBus to handle specific operations—for example, file uploading.
+While we upload a file, we may want to send progress events in a separate event bus.

 ```dart
 final fileUploadEventBus = EventBus.newSeparateInstance();
 ```

-Be aware that instances are not connected to this new separate event bus and you need to write subscribe logic yourself (do not forget to dispose event subscriptions).
+Be aware that instances are not connected to this new separate event bus, and you need to write the subscription logic yourself (do not forget to dispose of event subscriptions).

-Reactions to events for every mvvm instance can be paused and resumed with corresponding methods;
-By default events do not react to pauses;
-To enable this you can subscribe to events with follows:
+Reactions to events for every MVVM instance can be paused and resumed with corresponding methods.
+By default, events do not react to pauses.
+To enable this, you can subscribe to events as follows:

 ```dart
 @override